Six Tips for Being a Parent and a Professional

 For Employers: Offer Flexible Work Options

 Flexible workers are in some cases actually more productive than their in-office counterparts.
-Less people in the office also means lower utility costs, and less equipment to pay for.
+Fewer people in the office also means lower utility costs and less equipment to pay for.
 Parents will appreciate the gesture, which a great motivator to combat the growing problem of high employee turnover in many offices.
 Plus, less pressure to be done by a certain hour each day and less commuting will free them up to better focus on projects.
-Just make sure everything is organized and accounted for– the latest in time tracking systems, like the Fingercheck app, make it easy for employees to clock in using their smart phone from any location, and for you to see all that data in one place.
+Just make sure everything is organized and accounted for– the latest in time tracking systems, like the Fingercheck app, make it easy for employees to clock in using their smartphone from any location, and for you to see all that data in one place.

 For Employers: Make Family Benefits a Recruiting Draw

-Family benefits are an awesome ways to sweeten the pot for top talent without damaging your bottom line.
-By offering maternity and paternity leave, the flexibility to work from home, and a work space that is kid-friendly, your employees will feel included and supported.
+Family benefits are awesome ways to sweeten the pot for top talent without damaging your bottom line.
+By offering maternity and paternity leave, the flexibility to work from home, and a workspace that is kid-friendly, your employees will feel included and supported.
 Just make sure some of these benefits also extend to those without children–flexible work options, for example, are great for a wide range of employees.

 For Employers: Have a Clear Policy On Kids In the Workplace

 Allowing kids in the office on certain occasions can be a great morale booster.
 Just make sure your policies are clear.
 For example: do employees need to check in with supervisors prior to bringing kids in, and if so, how far in advance?
-Are certain days absolutely off limits?
+Are certain days absolutely off-limits?
 Is there an age cut-off?
 What parts of the office are kids allowed in?
 Remember: these rules don’t really need to be set in stone, but they need to be a solid starting point to help everyone feel more comfortable–and to fall back on if certain employees abuse their privileges.

 What tips do you have for balancing family life with professional life?
 Do you think it’s important to help employees find that balance?
 We’d love to hear from you in the comments!